BrendanFDMoore/fancy-footwork/src/content/cms-driven-pages.md

 <!-- .element: class="fragment" data-fragment-index="1" -->

 Notes:
-- Request CMS data on route change
+- On a route change, we request CMS data for the new path
-- Get list of content modules
+- Get content modules data back as JSON

 ---

 ## Step 1: Fetch CMS data (cont'd)

 <p class="fragment" data-fragment-index="0">
-  Cache in redux
+  Cache in redux store keyed on the path
 </p>

 <pre><code data-noescape>{
   cms: {
+    "/checkout": { ... },
+    "/men/footwear/sneakers": { ... },
     <span class="fragment" data-fragment-index="0">"/women":{
       "content-uuid-24": {
         "content-modules": [ ... ]
       }
-    },</span>
-    "/men/footwear/sneakers": { ... },
-    "/checkout": { ... }
+    }</span>
   }
 }</code></pre>

 Notes:
-- We check here first before issuing a network request
+- We check the redux store first before issuing a network request
-- Browsing to a previously page should load CMS modules instantly
+- Browsing to a previously visited page should load CMS modules immediately
-- Better UX & reduces load on Aldo servers
+- This enables a better user experience & reduces the load on Aldo's infrastructure

 ---